Benchmarking quantum simulation with neutron-scattering experiments

-To isolate the effects of NNN interactions, we also simulate the spectrum in the absence of NNN coupling.
-This limit lies close to the pure Ising regime and remains analytically tractable, allowing direct comparison with the non‑integrable case.
-With the strong ZZ anisotropic interaction, the DSF is broadly and almost uniformly distributed between the upper and lower boundaries of the gapped bow-tie structure, a hallmark of diffusive transport ( $\propto t^{-1/2}$ spin correlation decay) and consistent with the well-known two-soliton continuum~\cite{nagler1983solitons, goff1995exchange}, as shown in Figure~\ref{CsCoX3_spectrum}A. In the pure Ising limit, the system hosts two degenerate ground states and features no dynamics.
-The transverse coupling term, $\epsilon (S^X S^X + S^Y S^Y)$, lifts this degeneracy and generates a continuum of excited states around $2J$~\cite{nagler1983solitons, goff1995exchange}.
-Both MPS and quantum simulations capture this theoretical continuum accurately.
-The corresponding spread of the RGF is shown in Figure~\ref{CsCoX3_spectrum}C. Here, the light-cone width is noticeably narrower than in KCuF$_3$ or in the XX model, reflecting slower quasiparticle propagation in the diffusive regime.
+To isolate the effects of NNN couplings, we first examine the spectrum in the absence of NNN coupling.
+This lies close to the pure Ising limit and remains analytically tractable, allowing direct comparison with the non‑integrable case.
+With strong ZZ anisotropy, the DSF exhibits a broad, nearly uniform distribution between the upper and lower edges of a gapped bow-tie structure, a hallmark of diffusive transport with $t^{-1/2}$ correlation decay and consistent with the well-known two-soliton continuum~\cite{goff1995exchange} (Fig.~\ref{CsCoX3_spectrum}B).
+Introducing the transverse coupling $\epsilon(S^X S^X+S^Y S^Y)$ lifts the degeneracy of the Ising ground states and generates continuum of excited states around $2J$~\cite{ goff1995exchange}.
+Quantum simulations faithfully capture this theoretical continuum (Fig.~\ref{CsCoX3_spectrum}B).
+The corresponding light-cone (Fig.~\ref{CsCoX3_spectrum}D) is comparatively narrower than in KCuF$_3$, reflecting slower quasiparticle propagation in the diffusive regime.

-For the quasi 1D model with ferromagnetic NNN, the two-soliton continuum evolves as shown in Figure~\ref{CsCoX3_spectrum}B. The lower edge of the spectrum is enhanced.
-Heuristically, the ferromagnetic NNN interaction favors the “bound” dispersion, which carries a lower excitation energy in the antiferromagnetic Heisenberg model, while disfavoring the “anti-bound” dispersion associated with a higher excitation energy.
-The transition from the two-soliton continuum to the single magnon mode demonstrates the effect of NNN interaction on spin dynamics.

-Importantly, the weak NNN couplings introduce controlled departures from integrability.
-This breaks analytical tractability and places the Hamiltonian far from any analytically solvable limit, unlike KCuF$_3$.
-As a result, the quasi-1D XXZ model provides a regime where direct comparisons between the MPS and quantum simulations of the DSF are particularly meaningful, since an exact analytical benchmark is no longer available.

-The quantum-simulated DSF is generally consistent with the MPS results.
-The peak positions of the quantum and MPS results at the $\pi/2$ and $\pi$ points are both within a 10\% error relative to the FWHM of the MPS spectrum, as shown by the line scan in Figure~\ref{CsCoX3_spectrum}E. In terms of the entanglement witness, the nQFI of the XX channel at the $\pi$ point is below 1.0 in both the quantum and MPS calculations, indicating a weakly entangled regime with low multipartite entanglement compared to KCuF$_3$, as expected.
-The corresponding quantum and MPS values are summarized in Figure~\ref{CsCoX3_spectrum}F. Given that the dispersion shapes and excitation energies can be reliably predicted, we are able to qualitatively characterize materials based on the DSF for this class of models; however, experimental verification of this Hamiltonian through INS experiments is still needed.